SCCapstone/decision_maker/README.md

 2. Login to the AWS Management Console and navigate to the Lambda service.
 3. Locate or create the Lambda function you want to deploy your code to.
 4. Scroll down and upload the function, then save your changes.
-5. If needed, change the location of the event handler to match the code that you wrote (safe are updating if needed).
+5. If needed, change the location of the event handler to match the location in the code.
-6. If this is the first deployment, the appropriate AWS Iam roles need to be setup so that the lambda code has authorization to access the DynamoDB and S3 bucket.
+6. If this is the first deployment, the appropriate AWS Iam roles need to be setup so that the lambda code has authorization to access DynamoDB, Step Functions, SNS, and S3.

 ### 3.2 Deploying API Gateway Endpoints
 1. Login to the AWS Management Console and navigate to the API Gateway service.